2018 Clapham Book Festival Authors

 Elizabeth Fremantle Author of four novels set in the Tudor and Jacobean periods, her The Girl in the Glass Tower‘is a 2016 Times Book of the Year ‘A top-notch literary thriller.
 Shots are fired, troths are plighted, sea voyages taken, escapes dared and mysteries solved‘ Daily Telegraph.
 ‘Filled with dense, dark political and social intrigue, this is five-star historical fiction‘ Daily Mail.

 Isabelle Grey Novelist Isabelle Grey appeared at the 2016 edition of the Clapham Book Festival at Clapham Library in the discussion Crime in the Afternoon.
 Isabelle’s latest novel Wrong Way Home is the most recent featuring DI Grace Fisher to be published in May 2018.
+She lived in Clapham for many years.

 Andrew Lownie Stalin’s Englishman: The Lives of Guy Burgess won the St Ermin’s Intelligence Book of the Year award.
 ‘A magnificent biography…Burgess has all the right ingredients for an engrossing story and Lownie, who has spent 30 years researching this biography, makes the most of it… a narrative as gripping as a thriller.’ –Daily Express.
 Andrew Lownie is President of the Biographer’s Club and sits on the board of Biographer’s International Association.